Self-referenced subcycle metrology of quantum fields: Homodyne detection

-We have introduced $\omega_\mathrm{cut}$ to represent a spectral limit induced by the filters.
-Deriving \eqref{Eq:S_final}, we switched the order of integrations between the integral of~\eqref{Eq:S_hom1} and that of the convolution coming there from \eqref{Eq:E2P_result}.
+We have introduced $\omega_\mathrm{cut}$ to represent an optional upper spectral limit for the collected NIR photons, as discussed below.
+Deriving Equation \eqref{Eq:S_final}, we switched the order of integrations between the integral of Equation \eqref{Eq:S_hom1} and that of the convolution coming there from Equation \eqref{Eq:E2P_result}.
 Casting the electric field operator in terms of creation $a^\dagger_T(\Omega)$ and annihilation $a_T(\Omega)$ operators, leading to $\hat E_T(\Omega)=-i \sqrt{\hbar \Omega/C' n(\Omega)}\,\hat a_T(\Omega)$ for $\Omega>0$, the TFISH induced contribution to the homodyne signal can be rearranged as

-In order to obtain the quantum statistics of the operator $\hat S(\tau)$ at each time delay $\tau$ from the general equations \eqref{Eq:S_a} or \eqref{Eq:S_final} and thus to get access to the time-resolved properties of the quantum field $\hat{E}_T$, we need to assume a particular form of this field.
+In order to obtain the quantum statistics of the operator $\hat S(\tau)$ at each time delay $\tau$ from the general Equation \eqref{Eq:S_a} or \eqref{Eq:S_final} and thus to get access to the time-resolved properties of the quantum field $\hat{E}_T$, we need to assume a particular form of this field.

 The simplest case for the consideration is provided by the bare THz vacuum field.
 In this case, the mean values of both contributions to $\hat{S}_\mathrm{hom}$ vanish.
-Further, since these contributions are determined by creation/annihilation operators stemming from different frequency ranges they are uncorrelated.
-Thus the total variance is given by the sum of the variance of the TFISH part,
+Further, since these contributions are determined by creation/annihilation operators stemming from different frequency ranges, they are uncorrelated.
+Thus, the total variance is given by the sum of the variance of the TFISH part,